1DSAG/UI5-Best-Practice/docs/error-handling/bestpractices.markdown

 }
 ```

 If you need to display multiple messages, use a [Message View](https://experience.sap.com/fiori-design-web/message-view/).

 Message boxes and message views can be a stumbling block when it comes to setting the correct content density class.
 When calling a message box, the content density class must always be transferred.
 If this does not happen, the controls in the view and in the message box may be in different style classes, which does not look very professional.

-## Send application-related messages from the frontend and technical or business messages from the backend
+## Send application related messages from the frontend and technical or business messages from the backend

 It should be noted that verifications should be made at the right place and thus error messages should be thrown at the appropriate place.